Meet Our Team

 Jillian is an intern clinician at the Cohen Clinic at VVSD and works with individuals, couples, and families.

 Prior to her role at the Cohen Clinic, Jillian worked as the evening manager at Little City Foundation, a neighborhood of group homes for individuals with Autism and other diagnoses related to developmental disabilities.
 Jillian received her Bachelor’s degree from Northeastern Illinois University in Communication, Media, and Theatre with an emphasis on vocal performance, and she is currently in the second year of her Master’s program in Marriage and Family Therapy at San Diego State University.

-Jillian’s clinical training has had an emphasis on Narrative Therapy and postmodern ideas, and she has also been trained in Trauma-focused Cognitive Behavioral Therapy.
+Jillian has been trained in Trauma-focused Cognitive Behavioral Therapy.
 Her main professional interest is the study and treatment of post-traumatic stress disorder, and she plans on dedicating her life to working with individuals who identify as having PTSD and Complex PTSD.